-If you're just getting started you can pretty much forget about the Pi rev 2, the original Pi or Pi model B, etc. They can still be found for sale and can be had for cheaper, but they are less powerful and when you're talking about $35 or $10 for a new board, you may as well avoid confusion and use the latest hardware.
+If you're just getting started you can pretty much forget about the Pi rev 2, the original Pi or Pi model B, etc. They still work, they can still be found for sale, and can be had for a little cheaper, but they are less powerful.
+We're talking about $35 vs. $10 for a new board, so unless you're dealing with huge scale or backward compatibility you may as well avoid confusion and use the latest hardware.

 There are some other very similar boards out there, like the Banana Pi, ODROID, etc. Raspberry Pi tends to have the most community support, and that counts for a lot whether you're just learning / experiment or trying to make something reliable.

 Note: once you finish this guide and you've "built" a Pi, you can easily copy that Pi system over to a new Pi by copying the contents of the SD card.
 But, given just the bare Pi and a keyboard/mouse, this guide is the right place to start from "scratch" and get going.

 - A blank micro SD card, at least 8GB